gcornetta/piwrapper/README.md

 3. run `npm run start` to start the server.

 <p align="justify">
-The server listen to **port 8888** of your Raspberry Pi.
+  The server listen to <b>port 8888</b> of your Raspberry Pi.
 You have first to create the superuser for that machine and then log in to your system.
 At the first login a Wizard will guide you through the configuration process following three easy steps.
 </p>

 <a name="system-architecture"></a>
 # System architecture
 <p align="justify">
-The **NEWTON** Fab Lab software aims at empowering the traditional Fab Lab infrastructure by providing a software abstraction layer that enables inter- and intra-Fab Lab communication and state synchronization through a centralized cloud hub.
+The <b>NEWTON</b> Fab Lab software aims at empowering the traditional Fab Lab infrastructure by providing a software abstraction layer that enables inter- and intra-Fab Lab communication and state synchronization through a centralized cloud hub.
 This, in turn allows:
 </p>

 1. exposing remote digital fabrication machines (3D printers, laser cutters,...) as REST web services